TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ## Questions

 ### Questions Unanswered
+- BlazorPages in the structure wont have access to viewmodels, viewmodels set up the views. if they did need it we need to wrap components with at which point does it becomes specific to MVC.
+	- Likely though it wont need to access viewmodels and they could be moved to entities potentially if needed
 - Is one advantage of interfaces and concrete fields for values like radios is that blazor knows that it needs updating
 - EditContext I can get validation from and share parent form and children
 	- But then i need to cast to get the model